PhantomDraft/phantomdraft.github.io/content/en/articles/Pandora’s Toxin.md

 ---
-title: "Pandora’s Toxin: The First Form of Bioweapon in Horror"
+title: "Pandora’s Toxin: Horrors About Drugs"
-description: "Horrors About Drugs"
+description: "The First Form of Bioweapon in Horror"
 # format for string: "xxxx-xx-xx"
 date: 2025-01-21
-lastmod: "2025-01-24"
+lastmod: "2025-01-29"
 # set false when you want the post publish
 draft: false
 # one category: ["category-1"]